cleave13/note-taker-2000/README.md

 ## Installation

-This application is hosted on Heroku at the following URL ____________.
+This application is hosted on Heroku at the following URL: https://powerful-tor-77231.herokuapp.com/.

 To download the source code, clone the repository to your local machine.
 Once complete, open your integrated terminal from the root folder and use the ```npm i``` command to install all of the package dependencies required for the application.

 ## Usage